 - Unsaturated Zone GWPD.
 Unsaturated zone GWPDs are based on modeling pollutant fate and transport vertically through the unsaturated soils beneath a UIC.
 The objective of the unsaturated zone GWPD is to calculate the vertical distance required for pollutants to attenuate to background levels (which is considered to be the method reporting limit [MRL]), called the vertical protective separation distance.
 If the vertical separation distance at a UIC is greater than the protective separation distance, then the UIC is demonstrated to be protective and does not need to be retrofit or decommissioned.
-If the vertical separation distance at a UIC is less than the protective separation distance, then use the use at a UIC is less than the protective separation distance, then use the use the use of the use the use of th - Saturated Zone GWPD.
+If the vertical separation distance at a UIC is less than the protective separation distance, then groundwater protectiveness must be demonstrated using a different method, the UIC must be retrofit, or the UIC must be decommissioned. - Saturated Zone GWPD.
 A saturated zone GWPD consists of modeling horizontal pollutant fate and transport through saturated soils.
 The model is used to demonstrate that that the UIC does not adversely impact groundwater users by delineating a waste management area (WMA) around the UIC.
 A WMA is the "area where waste or material that could become waste if released to the environment, is located or has been located" [OAR 340-040-0010(19)].
 In the context of stormwater infiltration from a UIC, the WMA is the location where groundwater contains stormwater pollutants above background levels.
 The objective of the saturated zone GWPD is to calculate the horizontal distance required for pollutant concentrations to decline to zero.
 This horizontal distance replaces the default horizontal separation distance in the permit template (i.e., 500 feet or 2-year time of travel).